If I Were Going: The Alice and Jerry Books - The Most Memorable Book of My Life

 What the story is about

 If I Were Going is the story about the town stationmaster, Mr. Sanders, who lives in Friendly Village together with his wife.
 He was given an around the world ticket by the train company where he had worked for many years.
-It is a one continuous story happening from one place to another, which also taught you about other cultures as the story happened in different countries.
 The story opens as Mr. and Mrs. Sanders were talking about the ticket and of going away.
 At first they were apprehensive, thinking it has been a long time since they went away on their own.
 Mr. Sanders had a way of traveling even before he was rewarded an all around the world ticket.
 He traveled by pictures by way of postcards sent to him from the steamship company.
 As he was looking at pictures of mountains or villages by the sea, he would often say that if he was going across the ocean, he would be sure not to miss going to that place.
 But when their neighbors decided to give them a send-off party, it was then when they finally decided to go.
 They went to different places like Norway, in Lapland, then in England and Brittany, in Spain and last in Africa.
 They have met with old friends and relatives and made new friends, too.
 They learned new things about each place they went.
+It is a one continuous story happening from one place to another, which also taught you about other cultures as the story happened in different countries.
 While reading the book, it is as if you were doing the traveling yourself because of the vivid way the author described each place they visited and because of the beautiful pictures illustrated in the book.
 Because of this book, I have dreamed of going to other countries and be able experience their way of life.

 How I wish I had that book again...

 I was so in love with this book that I also encouraged my younger siblings to read it.
 They did and were fascinated by the book and the story.
 We keep reading and reading it until the pages have been torn because of old age.
 Up to now, I still wish I could visit Brittany and sleep in cupboards or go to the Fete of the Blue Nets.
 Or maybe stay in England and experience riding in a Mystery Bus.
 I still recall some of the names mentioned in the book like Einar, Numpy, Ola, Ali, etc. Now that I have my little nephews and nieces, the more I wish I still had that book so that I can read it to them.
 I'm pretty sure they will enjoy it too, just as I did 40 years ago.
 This book really made a lasting impression on me.